 LifeStraw has their advanced hollow fiber technology.
 Instead of the U-shaped micro-tubes, elongated fibers run the length of the straw and similarly filter out harmful particles while the water passes through micro-pores by way of suction.See the Sawyer Mini on Amazon See the Lifestraw on Amazon

 How they stack up to each other

 In some ways, comparing the filtration capabilities between the Sawyer Mini and the LifeStraw is like the 3,000 lb. horse making fun of the 3,001 lb. horse; the differences are minute.

 Nevertheless, there is a strength in the Sawyer Mini’s efficacy.
 Whereas LifeStraw’s technology has been rated to 0.2-micron pore size, the Sawyer Mini rates at 0.1.
-Though both products meet EPA drinking water standards, the Sawyer Mini has the slightly superior filtration technology.
+Though both products meet EPA drinking water standards, the Sawyer Mini is the slightly superior filtration technology.